 - They can help everyone to deal with everyday stress and can be specifically blended to deal with emotional upheavals.
 Whether you need a soothing, calming, blend or a wake me up, invigorating one, there is an essential oil blend that will do the trick.

 - Essential oils are also great to have on hand to deal with first aid situation.

 Growers and Distillers

-Production of essential oils starts with the people who grow the plants that produce the essential oils and continues with those who distill these precious substances.
-The grower needs to know a lot about growing the plants, looking after them, harvesting and storing them etc. Distillation is an art itself requiring a lot of know how in order to bring out the best quality essential oil possible from the plant material at hand.
+Production of essential oils starts with the people who grow the plants that produce the essential oils and continues with those who distil these precious substances.
+The grower needs to know a lot about growing the plants, looking after them, harvesting and storing them etc. Distillation is an art itself requiring a lot of know-how in order to bring out the best quality essential oil possible from the plant material at hand.